Laf111/CEMU-Batch-Framework/README.md

 For Wii-U owners, BatchFw comes with a **complete FTP interface** to update your accounts (online files, friends list...) and mostly to **import/export your saves for all users between CEMU and the Wii-U**.
 You can choose to **synchronize your CEMU save with the Wii-U one or choose to keep both saves to play with CEMU** (an extra slot is created and used automatically for import/export saves process).

 Ftpiiu (ftp-everywhere and others) does not set rights on files injected.
-Some games (such as WWHD) invalidate the injected files, **you have to use [WiiU FTP Server]( https://github.com/Laf111/WiiUFtpServer) to fix it**.
+Some games (such as WWHD) invalidate the injected files, **you have to use [WiiU FTP Server]( https://github.com/Laf111/WiiUFtpServer) to fix it** (provided in ./resources/WiiuSDcard.rar).

 #